-1.1 This report describes the process of Equality Impact Assessment (EIA) made on the budget proposals for 2015/16 and analyses the findings.
+- 1.1 This report describes the process of Equality Impact Assessment (EIA) made on the budget proposals for 2016/17 and analyses the findings.
 The council has legal duties under the Equality Act 2010 to consider the needs of diverse people in our budget-setting processes and address negative impacts where possible.

-- 1.2 Budget EIAs evidence how the council is meeting this duty.
-EIAs are available in Appendix 12. - 1.3 This report describes: - the council's legal duties in the budget-setting process (section 2); - which legally protected groups of service-users are identified at this stage as potentially experiencing disproportionate impacts, cumulatively from proposals (section 3); - council-wide cumulative impacts on service-users identified at this stage and the over-arching actions which will be needed to mitigate negative impacts and maximise positive impacts (section 4); - impacts identified from known data on staff across all proposals, across the council and in specific directorates (section 5); - council-wide mitigating actions, to reduce/remove negative impacts on staff (section 6); - the national and local context (sections 7 and 8); - the council's approach to and aims in EIA as part of decisionmaking (section 9).
+Budget EIAs are one element of this process. - 1.2 Budget EIAs evidence how the council is meeting this duty.
+EIAs are available in Appendix 11. - 1.3 This report describes: - the council's legal duties in the budget-setting process (section 2); - which legally protected groups of service-users are identified at this stage as potentially experiencing disproportionate impacts, cumulatively from proposals (section 3); - council-wide cumulative impacts on service-users identified at this stage and the over-arching actions needed to mitigate negative impacts and maximise positive impacts (section 4); - impacts identified from known data on staff across all proposals, across the council and in specific directorates (section 5); - council-wide mitigating actions, to reduce/remove negative impacts on staff (section 6): - the national and local context (sections 7 and 8); - the council's approach to and aims in EIA as part of decisionmaking (section 9).